-Let us now use the definition of the observer (Axiom 1) to derive the fundamental physics, as our starting point.
-In this main result, we will maximize the entropy of $\rho$ using the method of the Lagrange multipliers.
+Let us now use the definition of the observer (Axiom 1) as our starting point to derive fundamental physics.
+In this main result, we will maximize the entropy of ρ using the method of the Lagrange multipliers.

 We recall that our definition of the observer is: